skiniks/accordion/README.md

 # Simple WordPress Accordion Block

 This plugin is a simple accordion for the WordPress Gutenberg block editor, consisting of two blocks: the accordion container, and the accordion-row.
-The accordion-row uses inner blocks to allow for any content to be used inside the accordion.
+The accordion-row block is a child block of the accordion container, and can be added as many times as you'd like.
+The accordion-row block can contain any content that you'd like, and the accordion container can be styled with CSS.

 ## Installation